Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Proofs

-\begin{assumption}[Negative Controls] \begin{enumerate} \item \item Negative control actions: $Y(a, z) = Y(a)$, $\forall a \in \Acal$. \item Negative control outcomes: $W(a, z) = W$, $\forall a \in \Acal, z \in \Zcal$. \item Latent unconfoundedness: $(Z,A)\perp (Y(a),W) \mid U,X, ~~ \forall a\in \Acal$. \item Overlap: $\abs{\epol(a|x)/f(a|x,u)}<\infty,~~\forall a\in\Acal, x\in\Xcal, u\in\Ucal$. \end{enumerate} \end{assumption} Here condition \ref{whole_assm:consistency} encodes SUTVA and no interference across units \citep{imbens2015causal}.
-Conditions \ref{whole_assm:nc-action} and \ref{whole_assm:nc-outcome} paraphrase the definition of negative controls in terms of the potential outcome notation: the negative control action $Z$ cannot affect the primary outcome $Y$, and the negative control outcome $W$ cannot be affected by either the primary action $A$ or the negative control action $Z$.
-In particular, condition \ref{whole_assm:nc-action} ensures the potential outcome $Y(a)$ referred to in our estimand in \cref{eq:estimand} is well-defined.
-Condition \ref{whole_assm:nc-unconfoundedness} formalizes the assumption that the unmeasured variables $U$ captures all common causes of $(A, Z)$ and $(Y, W)$ not included in $X$.
-Other causal diagrams other than \cref{fig:causal_dag} may also satisfy condition \ref{whole_assm:nc-unconfoundedness} (see table A.1 of \citealp{tchetgen2020introduction}).
+\begin{assumption}[Negative Controls] \begin{enumerate} \item \item Negative control actions: $Y(a, z) = Y(a)$, $\forall a \in \Acal$. \item Negative control outcomes: $W(a, z) = W$, $\forall a \in \Acal, z \in \Zcal$. \item Latent unconfoundedness: $(A,Z)\perp (Y(a),W) \mid U,X, ~~ \forall a\in \Acal$. \item Overlap: $\abs{\epol(a|x)/f(a|x,u)}<\infty,~~\forall a\in\Acal, x\in\Xcal, u\in\Ucal$. \end{enumerate} \end{assumption} Here condition \ref{whole_assm:consistency} encodes SUTVA \citep{imbens2015causal}.
+Conditions \ref{whole_assm:nc-action} and \ref{whole_assm:nc-outcome} paraphrase the definition of negative controls in terms of the potential outcome notation: the negative control action $Z$ cannot affect the primary outcome $Y$, and the negative control outcome $W$ cannot be affected by either the primary action $A$ or the negative control actions $Z$.
+Condition \ref{whole_assm:nc-unconfoundedness} formalizes the assumption that the unmeasured variables $U$ capture all common causes of $(A, Z)$ and $(Y, W)$ not included in $X$.
+Condition \ref{whole_assm:nc-unconfoundedness} may be also satisfied by causal diagrams other than \cref{fig:causal_dag} (see table A.1 of \citealp{tchetgen2020introduction}).
 Condition \ref{whole_assm:nc-overalp} requires sufficient overlap between the contrast function $\epol$ and the distribution of observed actions given both observed and unobserved confounders.
 This is a canonical assumption in causal inference and policy evaluation.

 Our data consist of $n$ independent and identically distributed (iid) observations of $(Z,X,W,A,Y)$.
 Crucially, $U$ is \emph{unobserved}.
-And, our aim is to estimate the GACE $J$ from these data.
+Our aim is to estimate the GACE parameter $J$ from these data.